elixir-circuits/circuits_uart/README.md

 ## FAQ

-### A feature is missing

-Yes, I haven't gotten to a couple really important ones for some use cases.
-See `TODO.md` for now.
-Please ping me if you'd like to help.

 ### Do I have to use Nerves?

 No, this project doesn't have any dependencies on any Nerves components.
 The